Foxconn plans to analyze workers' health data in Wisconsin

-Foxconn and Advocate Aurora Health officials signed a memorandum of understanding for the partnership on Thursday, Wisconsin Public Radio reported.
+Foxconn and Advocate Aurora Health officials signed a memorandum of understanding for the partnership on Thursday.

 The Taiwanese tech company and Advocate Aurora have agreed to work together on systems to collect and analyze health data from Foxconn workers.
 Both groups want to focus on improving preventive care and the employee wellness program, as well as streamlining available patient information like dietary habits on a digital platform.